-The Pakistan cricket team applauds Mohammad Sami (centre) as they walk off the field at the conclusion of the 1st Test between New Zealand and Pakistan at Eden Park on March 12, 2001.
-Pakistan won by 299 runs with Sami taking home an eight wickets on his Test debu © Getty Images
+The Pakistan cricket team applauds Mohammad Sami (centre) as they walk off the field at the conclusion of the first Test between New Zealand and Pakistan at Eden Park on March 12, 2001.
+Pakistan won by 299 runs with Sami taking home an 8 wickets on Test debut © Getty Images

 On the morning of March 12, 2001 New Zealand collapsed in an extraordinary fashion against Pakistan at Auckland.
 Abhishek Mukherjee looks back at an hour’s mayhem matched by few in history.

 It was a morning matched by few in the history of Test cricket.
 The majority of the population back in Pakistan was possibly still in bed when the mayhem actually took place.
 The New Zealand supporters, on the other hand, had come to the ground prepared to witness a drab draw, and were too dumbfounded to react at a disaster that lasted for approximately an hour.

 Let us go back in time to that autumn morning in New Zealand morning, then.